norcalbiostat/MATH615_F19_old/lecture/lec02b_writing_em.md

 4. predicted results or implications
 5. references.

 Both paper types should have an "hourglass" shape:

 * introduce broad statements
 * narrow to specific methodologies, and conclusions
 * then broaden again to discuss the general significance and implications of your work.

 Thus, the beginning of your introduction and end of your discussion should contain your broadest statements, and the methodology and results sections should contain your most specific statements.

+\newpage

 # Sections